MatuaDoc/OnslowCollege.github.io/11dit/programming/mastermind.md

 Improve the game with the following features:

 1. Allow the password to contain all digits (0 to 9)
+2. Instead of asking for a password, generate a random one
-2. If a user guesses a correct digit but it is in the wrong location, print "🔶"
+3. If a user guesses a correct digit but it is in the wrong location, print "🔶"

 ### Extension example output